Guardians/Conservators

 After you pass away and you either have no surviving spouse or your spouse dies at the same time, there may be minor children or other dependents such as disabled or cognitively impaired adults that still need to be cared for and supervised.
 You will need to choose a legal guardian for them and include this in your will.
-You may choose multiple guardians or co-guardians such as a married couple, or different guardians for each child if you think they would be able to live apart.
+You may choose multiple guardians such as a married couple or co-guardians, or different guardians for each child if you think they would be able to live apart.

 If you have a surviving spouse, they will usually become the children’s guardian.
 In most states there can be exceptions, such as the court deems them unfit, your current spouse has adopted them, or the child is old enough to request a different guardian — the age varies by state.